marcredhat/daft/marcloadllama.md

 hf_api = HfApi(
-    endpoint="https://huggingface.co", # Can be a Private Hub endpoint. token="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", # Token is not persisted on the machine.
+    endpoint="https://huggingface.co", # Can be a Private Hub endpoint. token="<Huggingface token>", # Token is not persisted on the machine.
 )
 folder = HfFolder()
 folder.save_token(token)